unitystation/stationhub/README.md

 This is the official launcher for Unitystation, it handles account creation, downloading, updating, and server joining.

 ## Tech-stack
-It is cross-platform using .Net Core 3.1 as the runtime and Avalonia for the UI.
+It is cross-platform using .Net 6.0 as the runtime and Avalonia for the UI.